The Blue Eye

 the blue eye

 Also known as “Syri i Kaltër,” the spring’s growing popularity can be attributed to the boom in tourism in Albania and the renovations being done around the nature reserve.
-The cover that the surrounding oak and sycamore trees provide and the chilly water are also ideal for the hot summer months.
+The cover that the surrounding oak and sycamore trees provide, and the chilly waters, are also ideal for the hot summer months.

-Besides the frogs, you might run into a snake or some wandering goats.
+Besides the frogs, you might run into a snake or two, or some wandering goats.
 Turtles and tortoises are also known to inhabit this region.
-Although, I can’t claim to have seen any at the Blue Eye.
+Although I can’t claim to have seen any at the Blue Eye myself.

 Tours | Fancy a tour of the Blue Eye?
 Options are leaving from Tirana, Durres, Sarandë, and Gjirokaster.
 Many will combine other sights in Albania, like Lekursi Castle and Ksamil.
 If you’re interested, you’ll find a variety of choices here and here.